 True Cost Accounting: Implementation Guidance & Inventory

+True Cost Accounting is a systemic approach to measure and value the positive and negative environmental, social, health and economic costs and benefits.
+It can inform policymaking as well as business and investment decisions.
 The TEEBAgriFood Evaluation Framework: Overarching Implementation Guidance is a step-by-step guide to assess how food systems impact people, society, the environment, and natural resources.
 It enables users to identify a range of actions that can transform how food systems operate and, simultaneously, helps to create a practical roadmap for action on food systems sustainability.

 The Guidance is supported by the True Cost Accounting Inventory.
 Developed by the Global Alliance, Soil & More Impacts and TMG ThinkTank for Sustainability, this rich collection of methodologies, case studies, and valuation approaches is useful to researchers, civil society organizations, policymakers, farmers, and the private sector when conducting a ‘true cost’ or TEEBAgriFood assessment in the field of agriculture and food systems.

 Changing the tools used to assess food systems is an immediate way to take action that promotes human, animal, and planetary health.
 Simplistic economic productivity metrics like ‘yield-per-hectare’ mean that negative externalities — habitat destruction, soil erosion, water contamination, displacement of Indigenous Peoples, diabetes, and more — go unaccounted for in the final price of food, in policy documents, and on balance sheets (but the price is still paid).
 This also means that positive impacts — carbon sequestration, insect pollination, resilience to natural disasters, and vibrant communities — are hidden and can’t be enhanced.